Avanti!

-Avanti! is a 1972 American/Italian international co-production comedy film produced and directed by Billy Wilder, and starring Jack Lemmon and Juliet Mills.
+Avanti! ([a•vːàːŋ•ti]; Italian interjection – 'come in!') is a 1972 comedy film produced and directed by Billy Wilder, and starring Jack Lemmon and Juliet Mills.
 The screenplay by Wilder and I. A. L. Diamond is based on Samuel A. Taylor's play, which had a short run for the 1968 Broadway season.
+It was co-produced by Wilder and Diamond's Phalanx Productions and Lemmon's Jalem Productions.

-The film follows a businessman attempting to deliver the body of his father from Italy.
+The film follows a businessman attempting to recover the body of his father from Italy.
 It premiered on December 17, 1972.
-Lemmon won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
-The film was nominated for five Golden Globe Awards, including Best Motion Picture – Musical or Comedy, Best Director, Best Actress – Motion Picture Comedy or Musical, and Best Screenplay.
+The film was nominated for six Golden Globe Awards: Best Motion Picture – Musical or Comedy, Best Director (Wilder), Best Screenplay (Diamond & Wilder), Best Supporting Actor — Motion Picture (Revill), Best Actress – Motion Picture Comedy or Musical (Mills), and Best Actor – Motion Picture Comedy or Musical—the last of which was won by Lemmon, who set a record by winning his third Golden Globe in this particular category.